 Network segmentation creates multiple fall-back areas, creating layered defences around subnetworks.

 Micro-segmentation, on the other hand, operates at a granular level.
 Each traffic flow in and out is inspected based on a common ruleset.
 These rulesets are all customisable and re-usable, allowing you to protect all of your environment, even if they cross into other networks or cloud domains.
 Micro-segmentation is purely a software technique, removing the necessity for expensive hardware installation and similar methods of security.

 Network segmentation is also ideal if your business requires credit card transactions to operate.
 A special type of segmentation, known as PCI-DSS network segmentation, provides you with an elegant security solution for this purpose.

-PCI DSS network segmentation helps you minimise efforts needed to ensure that your company meets the required standards in protecting cardholder information.
-The streamlined nature of network segmentation techniques simplifies the process of securing sensitive data and minimising the risk posed by hackers and malware.
+PCI DSS network segmentation can help you to minimise the efforts that are required in order to ensure that your company meets the necessary standards for protecting cardholder information.
+This streamlined nature for network segmentation techniques can simplify the process of securing any sensitive data and can minimise the risk posed by malware and hackers.

-Network segmentation and micro-segmentation are both effective security techniques.
-However, you need to trust the cybersecurity company installing these solutions to ensure they accomplish their purpose.
-By partnering with the right provider, you will know your company is safe from risks and threats.
+Network segmentation as well as micro-segmentation are each effective techniques for security.
+You need, however, to have trust in the cybersecurity company that is installing the solutions in order to ensure that they accomplish their intended purpose.
+By partnering with the correct provider, you can be sure that your company is safe from threats and risks.

 Why Choose Matrium?

-Matrium Technologies has provided businesses in Australia, New Zealand and Singapore with cybersecurity solutions and network visibility for almost 30 years.
+Matrium Technologies has provided businesses in Australia and New Zealand with cybersecurity solutions and network visibility for almost 30 years.
 With our services, your company will enjoy the security and efficiency we offer with help from over 17 technology partnerships.

 Call us today and protect your network.